Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ```

-Lastly, use one of the following commands start or stop Informatics Gateway:
+Lastly, use one of the following commands to start or stop the Informatics Gateway:

 ```bash
 mig-cli start